 Alice Is Missing is a silent 2020 tabletop board game/roleplaying game designed for 3 to 5 players by Spenser Starke and published by Hunters Entertainment.
-It is played entirely through text, and leans much more into the roleplaying side than the board game side.
+It is played in real-time, entirely through text, and leans much more into the roleplaying side than the board game side.

-It's Saturday, the first day of winter break at Franklin Academy in Silent Falls, California, and Alice Briarwood hasn't been seen since Wednesday.
-Charlie Barnes, a friend of Alice's who moved away several months ago after their parents' divorce, has just arrived back in town for the winter holiday.
-Their group text to some of their and Alice's mutual friends, seen in the page quote, kicks off the hunt for Alice.
+It's the first day of winter break in Silent Falls, California, and Alice Briarwood hasn't been seen for three days.
+Charlie Barnes, a friend of Alice's who moved away several months ago after their parents' divorce, has just arrived back in town for the holidays.
+Their group text to some of their and Alice's mutual friends kicks off the hunt for Alice.
 Players take on the parts of Alice's peers, with roles ranging from her sibling to her secret girlfriend, and set up relationships between each other and to Alice.

 Tropes found in Alice Is Missing:

-- Epistolary Novel: A modern day version in tabletop game form, as the game proper takes place entirely through text messaging (or Discord messaging, or Facebook messaging, etc).
+- Epistolary Novel: A modern day version in tabletop game form, as the game proper takes place entirely through text messaging (or Discord messaging, Facebook messaging, etc).

 - Pacific Northwest: Silent Falls is a coastal forest town in the heart of Northern California, which is in this region of the United States.

 - Present Absence: Alice has been missing for three days at the game's start, and solving the mystery behind her disappearance comprises the story.